IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="subscriber"> </a>

 The Mobile Notification Subscriber initiates and terminates subscriptions on behalf of a Mobile Notification Recipient.
+It also can send a Mobile Subscription Search transaction to the Mobile Notification Broker for existing subscription research.

 FHIR Capability Statement for [subscriber](CapabilityStatement-IHE.ToDo.server.html)